CJ Velleman

-Cyril John Velleman (born 24 February 1995) is a South African rugby union player for the Eastern Province Elephants in the Currie Cup.
+Cyril John Velleman (born 24 February 1995) is a South African rugby union player for Western Province in the Currie Cup.
 His regular position is flanker.

 Career

 Youth (2011–13)

 Velleman was the captain for his school Grey High School at various youth levels, including the first team in 2012 and 2013.
 He also represented Eastern Province as various youth levels; he captained their Under-16 side at the 2011 Grant Khomo Week and played for their Under-18 side at the 2012 and 2013 Craven Week tournaments, also captaining Eastern Province at the latter tournament held in Polokwane.